 It's not a timed event, you have a chip only so they can make sure that everyone who went into the water got out of the water.
 I am very happy with my 6 hours and 2 minutes of swim time for 8.2 miles.
 Mackinac Island is beautiful (once you get out of the most touristy area near the ferry docks), the people were great, Lake Huron is very clear and shallow for most of the coastline, and the weather was amazing for a guy from Phoenix ("Hey, this is what we condition air to.")
 It was, to use a cliché, epic.

 More pictures later, I hope.
-[Update: Photos are here, password is MacSwim24.]
+[UPDATE: Photos were here, password is MacSwim24, but last time I tried the link, it didn't work.]
 A fun day and now I've swum 8.2 miles in open water (that's 3 times the IM distance, plus an extra mile).